Jason3S/xxhash/README.md

 In a browser, you need to use a function or library to create a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)

-Using Browserfy you can use it like this:
+Using [Browserify](http://browserify.org/) you can use it like this:
 ```typescript
 import {xxHash32} from 'js-xxhash';